dreamcatcher-tech/network/ideas/Interpulse/API/Subscribing to Changes.md

 ## Discussions
  - it might be only required to subscribe to the state, not the full pulse, as a UI developer
 	 - definitely need to know what covenant is running, to decide what component to display
+	 - sometimes children are required, but children are available in the statetree too